Settings related to your libraries on your Plex Media Server. You can access these under Settings > Server > Library in

 Allow media deletion

 Plex apps (signed in with the same Plex account as the Plex Media Server) will be able to delete media from the library.
-If you’ve granted other users access to your your server, they will not be authorized to delete media, even with this setting enabled.
+If you’ve granted other Plex accounts access to your your server, they will not be authorized to delete media, even with this setting enabled.

 Deleted items will be immediately removed from your library and the corresponding media file will also be deleted.
 Most operating systems will place the file in the system Trash or Recycle Bin, but it’s possible the file will be permanently deleted immediately (particularly when deleting large numbers of items).

 Warning!: Be careful enabling this setting as it allows actual source media files to be deleted from your system.

 Note: Other users granted access to the Plex Media Server cannot delete media through an app, even with this option enabled.
 Only the server owner account can delete media.

 Related Page: How do I delete something from my Library?

 Lets you choose how many weeks to check for content to be included in the Continue Watching data for a library.
 The default value of 16 weeks is good for the vast majority of users.
 You can lower the value if your Continue Watching is particularly slow to appear.
 (Increasing the value can cause Continue Watching or app dashboards to be much slower to appear.)